skiryuk/figma-flutter-mcp/docs/figma-flutter-mcp.md

 ### ✅ What I DO:
 - Extract design data from Figma - Comprehensive analysis of layouts, styling, and content
+- Extract design tokens from Variables - Alias-aware summaries with per-mode values
 - Generate text-based guidance with Flutter syntax - Structured recommendations for AI consumption
 - Provide copy-paste ready snippets - Ready-to-use Flutter widget patterns with real design values
 - Structure information for AI consumption - Organized data that AI models can use to generate actual code